Creating a Daily Rhythm That Helps Your Nervous System Feel Safe

 Through rhythm.

-Through enough moments of safety repeated over time.
+Through enough small moments of safety repeated over time.

 And maybe that’s hopeful.

-Maybe healing doesn’t require becoming a completely different person.
-Maybe it starts with building a life that feels a little more supportive to live inside of each day.
+Maybe healing doesn’t require becoming a completely different person or spending all your extra time trying to “fix” yourself.
+Maybe it starts with building a life that feels just a little more supportive to live inside of each day.

 A little more grounded.